l0c0/cancilleria/sites/all/modules/imagecache_proportions/README.txt

 =============
 - Create the styles for the wider image, the higher and the squared one.
-- Manage the field display settings for your image field, select which image style you would like to use for each proportion and the looseness for the squard ones.
+- Manage the field display settings for your image field, select which image style you would like to use for each proportion and the looseness for the squared ones.